Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 # The full path to the directory containing the node and forever binaries.

-# env NODE_BIN_DIR="/home/node/local/node/bin"
+# env NODE_BIN_DIR="/usr/local/bin"

 # Set the NODE_PATH to the Node.js main node_modules directory.

-# env NODE_PATH="/home/node/local/node/lib/node_modules"
+# env NODE_PATH="/usr/local/lib/node_modules"

-# The directory containing the application Javascript file.
+# The application startup Javascript file path.

-# env APPLICATION_DIRECTORY="/home/node/my-application"
+# env APPLICATION_PATH="/home/node/my-application/start-my-application.js"

-# env APPLICATION_START="start-my-application.js"
+# env PIDFILE="/var/run/my-application.pid"

 # Log file path.